SublimeText/LaTeXTools/docs/recommended-packages.md

 # Recommended Packages

-This sections is an overview of other packages, which have LaTeX or general text writing support and work together with LaTeXTools.
+This sections is an overview of other Sublime Text packages, which have LaTeX or general text writing support and work together with LaTeXTools.
+It is recommended to install the packages using [Package Control].
 This is neither a full list of all packages you may possible want to install. nor a list of "must have" packages.
 However they are a collection of packages useful for tex writing you may consider to install.

 *You think this section is missing a valuable package?
 Just create a PR to add the package.*